TehZarathustra/dictionary/README.md

 TODO:
 - a little bit refactoring
-- split controllers from direcives
+- split controllers from directives